YSanchezAraujo/PRE_VIS_DA_CURR_BIO/pipeline/README.md

 `conda install -c conda-forge cmdstanpy`

 # Python
 Note that the command above will install a new conda environment with it's own version of python, so if you didn't have it installed (unlikely) you now do.
-If you have an old version of python that

 # Reproducing results
 After you have set up your compute enviornment and downloaded the data, you should: